MCausc78/stoat.py/docs/api/enums_and_flag_classes.rst

         This user blocked you.

-.. class:: ReportStatus
+.. class:: UserReportReason

-    Specifies the status of a report.
+    Specifies reason for user report.

-    .. attribute:: created

-        The report was just created and pending.
-    .. attribute:: rejected
+    .. attribute:: none

-        The report was rejected.
+        No reason has been specified.
-    .. attribute:: resolved
+    .. attribute:: unsolicited_spam

-        The report was resolved.

-.. class:: ReportedContentType

-    Specifies the type of reported content.
+        User is sending unsolicited advertisements.

-    .. attribute:: message
+    .. attribute:: spam_abuse

-        The content being reported is message.
+        User is sending spam or abusing the platform.
-    .. attribute:: server
+    .. attribute:: inappropriate_profile

-        The content being reported is server.
+        User's profile contains inappropriate content for a general audience.
-    .. attribute:: user
+    .. attribute:: impersonation

-        The content being reported is user.
+        User is impersonating another user.

-.. class:: OAuth2ResponseType

-    Specifies what ``code`` querystring parameter in resulting OAuth2 redirect URL will contain.

-    .. attribute:: code

-        The parameter will contain code that should be exchanged.
-    .. attribute:: token

-        The parameter will contain OAuth2 token.

-.. class:: OAuth2GrantType

-    Specifies the grant type of OAuth2 flow.

-    .. attribute:: authorization_code

-        The client will have to ask server to exchange code.
-    .. attribute:: implicit

-        The client will receive OAuth2 token directly.

-.. class:: OAuth2CodeChallengeMethod

-    Specifies the method of generating OAuth2 code challenge.

-    .. attribute:: plain

-        The code challenge will be provided as-is.
-    .. attribute:: s256

-        The code challenge will be hashed using :func:`SHA256 <hashlib.sha256>`.

-.. class:: OAuth2Scope

-    Specifies the scope(s) of OAuth2 token.

-    .. attribute:: identify
+    .. attribute:: ban_evasion

-        The token can be only used to :meth:`retrieve user's information and friends <HTTPclient.get_me>`.
+        User is evading a ban.
-    .. attribute:: full
+    .. attribute:: underage

-        The token can be used to access entire Revolt API (excluding WebSocket connections).
+        User is not of minimum age to use the platform.

 .. _revolt-api-flags: